Checklist: Client/Standby cannot establish a reliable connection with Service Engine Server

 You can also find LOG files in SIC in 'Platform > Versions > Version XXXX > Directories > LogDirectory' folder.

-zenon Time Synchronization can be disabled w hen using an external time source.
+Generally, zenon Time Synchronization shall be disabled when using an external time source (note: Windows, by default, runs a NTP-client synchronizing the clock).

 For this, in [NETZ] section in zenon configuration file (zenon6.ini) (path: %CD_SYSTEM) add the line 'TIMESYNCH=0' .